Getting to Know Your Neighborhood: Beacon Hill

-To see what a Beacon Hill home looked like in the 19th century, visit the Nichols House Museum.
-The residence was constructed in 1804, making it one of the earliest buildings on Beacon Hill.
-It was designed by Massachusetts State House architect Charles Bulfinch, designer of many other Beacon Hill mansions.
-The museum’s hours: April 1 to October 31, Tuesday through Saturday, 11 am to 3 pm; November 1 to March 31, Thursday through Saturday, 11 am to 3 pm.
-Tours are given every hour on the hour starting at 11 am.
+To see what a Beacon Hill home looked like in the 19th century, a visit to the Nichols House Museum is in order.
+Constructed in 1804, it is one of the earliest buildings on Beacon Hill.
+The residence was designed by Massachusetts State House architect Charles Bulfinch, noted architect and designer of many other Beacon Hill mansions, as well as the Massachusetts State House and portions of the US Capitol.
+The museum offers 45-minute tours Tuesday through Sunday, at 10 am, 11 am, and noon.

 Museum of African American History